-Smoking on board aircraft, tampering with smoke detectors, operating portable electronic device when prohibited and refusing to obey lawful instruction is guilty of an offence and on conviction liable to a fine or imprisonment for a period not exceeding ten years or to both such fine and imprisonment.
+Smoking on board aircraft, tampering with smoke detectors, operating portable electronic device when prohibited and refusing to obey lawful instruction

-- 123. (1) Any person who on board an aircraft- - (a) smokes in a toilet or any other place on the aircraft where smoking is 20 - tampers with a smoke detector or any other safety-related device on board the aircraft; - operates a portable electronic device when the operation of such a device is prohibited; or
+137. (1) Any person who on board an aircraft-

-(d) refuses to obey a lawful instruction given by the commander or pilot-incommand, or given on behalf of the pilot-in-command by a crew member, for the purpose of ensuring the safety of the aircraft or of any person or property on board or for the purpose of maintaining good order and discipline on board the aircraft,
+- (a) smokes in a toilet or any other place on the aircraft where smoking is prohibited; - (b) tampers with a smoke detector or any other safety-related device on board the aircraft; - (c) operates a portable electronic device when the operation of such a device is 50 prohibited; or - (d) refuses to obey a lawful instruction given by the commander or pilot-in-command, or given on behalf of the pilot-in-command by a crew member, for the purpose of ensuring the safety of the aircraft or of any person or property on board or for the purpose of maintaining good order and discipline on board the aircraft.